loh-tar/KatePlugin-IndexView/README.md

 way.
 So I decide to duck away and do it silently, which took longer as I thought.

-Since 2022 has Kate the LSP plugin which offer a similar view like this plugin, or even the *SymbolViewer*, which make this kind of plugin somehow obsolete ... as long as you like the new fancy stuff and have a fitting LSP server installed for your file in use.
+Since around 2022 has Kate the LSP plugin, which offer a similar view like this plugin with even more functionality, which make this kind of plugin somehow obsolete ... as long as you like the new fancy stuff and have a fitting LSP server installed for your file in use.

-The last two points and the fact that I got used to work with my plugin, made me spend time again to ensure it will work in the future too.
-Well, there is more to do to make it ready for the future but some steps are done.
+The last two points and the fact that I got used to work with my plugin, made me spend time every now and then to keep it working or make improvements.
+Well, there is still more to do to make it fit for the future, but some steps have been taken.

 ### Last version is 0.9.3, May 2025